astroevska/psybot/README.md

 2. `YOUR_MONGO_DB_CONNECTION_STRING` is a connection string for **MongoDB** that is accessible after the MongoDB Cluster creation.
 [See details](https://www.mongodb.com/docs/guides/atlas/connection-string).

 ## Goals
+- Deployment (Heroku, Vercel or DigitalOcean).
+- Dockerize the bot (to facilitate deployment).
 - Add a multilingual support.
 Currently, **EN/RU**.
 - Add more tests (depression, anxiety, burnout and etc).
-- Add a custom notifications feature (for a self-reminding to regular passing tests).
-- Add a newsletter feature (for rare notifications about the appearance of new bot features).
-- Deployment (Heroku, Vercel or DigitalOcean).
-- Dockerize the bot (to facilitate deployment).
-- Add a cross-platform functionality by implementing a complete web server with the **Telegram Bot API** as part of the service as one of the controllers with its API-endpoint.
-- Add more API-endpoints (to improve cross-platform functionality).
 - Start to create an IT ecosystem of psychological self-care with the bot as a part of it.

 ## References